owenstranathan/owenstranathan.github.io/About.md

 ## About me

 *Yell at computers.
-Sometimes they listen to me.
+Sometimes they listen.
+Such peace.
-Mostly they do not.*
+Mostly they don't.
+Sad.*

 I work as a computer wrangler (dev-ops engineer) at [appfigures](https://appfigures.com).